Hamed Kavianpour

-Hamed Kavianpour (حامد کاویانپور; born December 1, 1978) is an Iranian retired professional football player.
+Hamed Kavianpour (حامد کاویانپور; born December 1, 1978) is an Iranian retired professional football player who last played for Steel Azin F.C. in the Iranian Azadegan League.

 Club career

 He has played most of his career for Persepolis FC where he had several good seasons, playing in the midfield with his great skill and dribbling.
 His critics however claim his dribbling delays the speed of the game.

 During 2001 and 2002 some English clubs showed interest in him and he had trials with clubs such as Bolton Wanderers, Ipswich Town F.C., Newcastle United F.C., and Reading F.C., but Persepolis preferred that he sign a one-year contract with UAE club Al Wasl in July 2002.

 In May 2006 he signed a two-year contract to play for Turkish club Kayserispor in Süper Lig.

 On September 22, 2006 the Turkish club announced that they will release the Iranian midfielder as he was allegedly tested positive for doping after the match against Erciyesspor.

 The Turkish Football Federation banned Kavianpour from playing in Turkey for 2 years, however Kavianpour planned to appeal to the Turkish Football Federation in order to reduce the ban.
 The ban was later reduced to 1 year.

 He was backed in Tehran, Iran, played for Steel Azin from 2007 to 2010 amongst a series of big signings of the club such as Ali Karimi and Ferydoon Zandi.
 In an interview with Iranian TV Channel 3, he mentioned that he plans to play for a division 1 club in 2012.